 I couldn't be happier with how this room turned out, and how much use it gets.
 It really has made the biggest difference to our home, and the girls love having a space to call their own.

 So that's how it looks today, but our home always seems to be evolving as the needs of our family develop and change, and one thing I have been thinking a lot about is dramatically reducing the number of toys we have in there.
-I mentioned in my January Round-up that I've been reading "Simplicity Parenting" by Kim John Wayne and although I'm only one chapter in, it's already seriously changing my perspective!
+I've been reading "Simplicity Parenting" by Kim John Wayne and although I'm only one chapter in, it's already seriously changing my perspective!
 The overall quality of our toys is actually pretty high, so rather than getting rid of them completely, my plan is to pack away a large proportion of toys and rotate them every season.
 This way, the girls will have "new" toys to play with every few months, and having less toys out will hopefully make it easier for them to clean up and take responsibility for their playroom—which is a bit of a tension point for us as a family right now.

 Anyway, I'll have to report back on all of that as it unfolds—I'm excited to get started but finishing the guest house is my priority right now!
 I'm currently doing a few paint touch-ups and starting to put artwork on the walls, so it's feeling a lot more comfortable in there.
 I'm looking forward to sharing it with you soon!